oarturtavares/zfuncs/README.md

-Functions to use with Zoho CRM
+Functions to use with widgets on Zoho CRM

 Author: Artur Tavares